 - Increasing flexibility

-I enjoy strength sessions where I lift heavy, but do find that there is more potential for injury and extreme care is required, hence I do not do this regularly, when I do, I like to do 1RM presses and focus on biceps and triceps, here is one routine I enjoy doing.
+I enjoy strength sessions where I lift heavy but do find that there is more potential for injury and extreme care is required, hence I do not do this regularly, when I do, I like to do 1RM presses and focus on biceps and triceps.

-My true passion will always be movement, moving through all planes of motion for medium to high reps.
-My current favourite is the Worlds Best Kettlebell Combo.
+My true passion will always be in movement, moving through all planes of motion for medium to high reps.
+My current favorite is the World’s Best Kettlebell Combo.
 If my workout doesn’t have a lot of rotation I will include it in my warm-up or cool-down, especially thoracic rotation.